 March 6, 1981.
-U2 plays the Paradise Rock Club.
-It’s their very first Boston date on their very first U.S. tour and it’s an instant classic.
+U2 live from Boston at the Paradise.
+It’s their first Boston date on their first U.S. tour and it’s an instant classic.

 For years, this gig was considered a “Holy Grail” of sorts for both U2 bootleg collectors and Boston rock historians.
 Originally broadcast on the legendary and now-defunct WBCN, fans of rock music in Boston were treated to U2 in their nascent form: their first tour away from home to support their first full-length album.
 Thanks to early airplay here in Boston, fans new what they were in for, and what they heard was a performance from a band that was destined to be legendary.

 The excellent U2 Songs blog has the full background on the gig: how it was originally broadcast then released as a radio show on vinyl, how many of the songs ended up on future U2 singles as B-sides, and how the gig was finally made available to the masses as part of the 2004 release of The Complete U2.
 I remember when it dropped: I was hosting middays at WBCN.
 And I was able to work the live set into my radio show.